bspalmer/minidsp-rs/README.md

 # MiniDSP Controller
 [![GitHub release](https://img.shields.io/github/v/release/mrene/minidsp-rs?include_prereleases)](https://github.com/mrene/minidsp-rs/releases) [![Documentation](https://img.shields.io/badge/docs-online-success)](https://minidsp-rs.pages.dev/) [![Discord](https://img.shields.io/discord/850873168558424095?label=discord&logo=discord)](https://discord.gg/XGHmrcDumf)

+This is my attempt at trying to provide for an Android App which would surpass the features in the Minidsp provided App.
+There are likely going to be some limitations aka not every 'on/off/switch' function will work.
+I am adding additional functions on like an RTA with a signal generator.
+The ability to load the calibration file(umik).
+Its a work in progress and will take time to work out.

 minidsp-rs is an alternative control software for certain MiniDSP products.
 It exposes most (if not all) of the available configuration parameters in a command line package, with an optional HTTP API in order to integrate with custom DIY audio projects.
 It can run on a variety of systems with a minimal memory footprint.

 ## Installation